msillano/tuyaDAEMON/README.md

 _**TuyaDAEMON's primary objective is not merely controlling some devices or providing a unique user interface.
-Instead, it focuses on seamlessly integrating the entire Tuya ecosystem into node-red, thereby establishing a new level of abstraction that encompasses the Tuya-cloud, any IOT device of every brand, any custom device, REST, MQTT, DB, and extended automation logic.
+Instead, it focuses on seamlessly integrating the entire Tuya ecosystem into node-red, thereby establishing a new level of abstraction encompassing the Tuya cloud, any IOT device of every brand, any custom device, REST, MQTT, DB, and extended automation logic.
 TuyaDAEMON serves as an open framework for advanced custom IoT development.**_

 **Tuya ecosystem:**([_source Tuya_](https://developer.tuya.com/en/docs/iot/open-api/platform-overview/solution-overview))